drivendataorg/zamba/docs/docs/configurations.md

 #### `auto_lr_find (bool, optional)`

-Whether to run a [learning rate finder algorithm](https://arxiv.org/abs/1506.01186) when calling `pytorch_lightning.trainer.tune()` to find the optimal initial learning rate.
+Whether to run a [learning rate finder algorithm](https://arxiv.org/abs/1506.01186) when calling `pytorch_lightning.trainer.tune()` to try to find an optimal initial learning rate.
+The learning rate finder is not guaranteed to find a good learning rate; depending on the dataset, it can select a learning rate that leads to poor model training.
+Use with caution.
 See the PyTorch Lightning [docs](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#auto-lr-find) for more details.
-Defaults to `True`
+Defaults to `False`.

 #### `backbone_finetune_config (zamba.models.config.BackboneFinetuneConfig, optional)`

 Set parameters to finetune a backbone model to align with the current learning rate.
 Derived from Pytorch Lightning's built-in [`BackboneFinetuning`](https://pytorch-lightning.readthedocs.io/en/latest/_modules/pytorch_lightning/callbacks/finetuning.html).
-The default values are specified in the [`BackboneFinetuneConfig` class](api-reference/models-config.md#zamba.models.config.BackboneFinetuneConfig): `BackboneFinetuneConfig(unfreeze_backbone_at_epoch=15, backbone_initial_ratio_lr=0.01, multiplier=1, pre_train_bn=False, train_bn=False, verbose=True)`
+The default values are specified in the [`BackboneFinetuneConfig` class](api-reference/models-config.md#zamba.models.config.BackboneFinetuneConfig): `BackboneFinetuneConfig(unfreeze_backbone_at_epoch=5, backbone_initial_ratio_lr=0.01, multiplier=1, pre_train_bn=False, train_bn=False, verbose=True)`

 #### `gpus (int, optional)`